giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
-I'm an incoming CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, supported by the NSF GRFP.
-I am also a Guest Researcher at the **Flatiron Institute**.
+I'm an incoming CS PhD student at **Cornell Tech** :bear: :aerial_tramway: and a Guest Researcher at the **Flatiron Institute**.
+I am fortunate to be supported by the NSF GRFP.

 My research interests are broadly in **probablistic machine learning** :robot: :